apache/pulsar/site2/docs/concepts-transactions.md

 sidebar_label: Transaction Concepts
 ---

+Transactional semantics enable event streaming applications to consume, process, and produce messages in one atomic operation.
+In Pulsar, a producer or consumer can work with messages across multiple topics and partitions and ensure those messages are processed as a single unit.

+The following concepts help you understand Pulsar transactions.

 ## Transaction coordinator and transaction log
 The transaction coordinator maintains the topics and subscriptions that interact in a transaction.
 When a transaction is committed, the transaction coordinator interacts with the topic owner broker to complete the transaction.